sye8/ImageUtils/README.md

 **To see instructions, run with no arguments**

+To run in Terminal/CMD, run with java -jar [jar file path].
+Requires JVM to be installed

 * `-supportedTypes` Show supported image types

 * `-scale [inPath] [scale] [outPath]` scale and convert and image